gaigenticai/escrowgrid/.qoder/repowiki/en/content/Architecture/Backend Architecture/Infrastructure Services/Metrics Collection.md

 The EscrowGrid metrics collection system provides comprehensive observability for API performance, reliability, and capacity planning.
 Built around a lightweight, in-memory metrics infrastructure, it captures essential request-level telemetry including timing data, error rates, HTTP status codes, and method distribution.
 The system is designed for operational visibility while maintaining minimal overhead on production workloads.

 The metrics system serves as a foundation for monitoring, alerting, and performance analysis, enabling teams to track service health, identify bottlenecks, and make informed decisions about capacity planning and optimization.
+With the recent addition of a Prometheus-compatible endpoint, the system now offers enhanced integration capabilities with modern monitoring stacks.

 ## System Architecture